techidaily/site-games-able/source/_posts/mastering-ps5s-sparkle-the-ultimate-guide.md

 ![How to clean ps5 dualsense controller dust in joystick before and after](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/How-to-clean-ps5-dualsense-controller-dust-in-joystick-before-and-after.jpg)

- If you are still experiencing drift even after cleaning your DualSense controller, check out our guide on[how to fix drift in your PS5 controller](https://www.makeuseof.com/fix-drifting-ps5-dualsense-controller/) to learn about some potential solutions.
+ If you are still experiencing drift even after cleaning your DualSense controller, check out our guide on [how to fix drift in your PS5 controller](https://www.makeuseof.com/fix-drifting-ps5-dualsense-controller/) to learn about some potential solutions.

 ## Prevention Is the Best Cure